OceaneCsn/DIANE/README.md

 remotes::install_github("OceaneCsn/DIANE")
 ```

-Packages mentioned as unavailable (because they are not on CRAN) during the installation may have to be manually installed from Bioconductor, usign ```BiocManager::install(...)```.

-You can then launch the application with
+You can then launch the application :

 ```R
 library(DIANE)